Skip to main content

 Spark is built around team workflows.
 Shared inboxes, email delegation, internal comments on threads, and shared drafts before sending.
 The iOS app supports all of this, making team email management possible from your phone.

-Spark uses IMAP as its primary connection, so Gmail labels sync with a delay.
-Search operators are limited.
-Privacy has been a concern.
-Spark stores emails on their servers to enable collaboration features, which not everyone is comfortable with.
-AI features exist but are less developed than Filo's or Superhuman's offerings.
+Where it falls short: Spark uses IMAP as its primary connection, so Gmail labels sync with a delay and search operators are limited.
+Privacy has been a concern — Spark stores emails on their servers to enable collaboration features.
+AI features exist but are less developed than FiloMail's or Superhuman's.

-The right pick if your team shares email responsibilities.
-On iPhone, the collaboration features work well.
+Bottom line: The right pick if your team shares email responsibilities.
 Solo users focused on AI or Gmail integration have better options above.

 5. Outlook: Best for Microsoft Ecosystem